krumo/Detectron-DA-Faster-RCNN/README.md

 An example of adapting from **Sim10k** dataset to **Cityscapes** dataset is provided:
 1. Download the Cityscapes datasets from [here](https://www.cityscapes-dataset.com/downloads/) and Sim10k datasets from [here](https://fcav.engin.umich.edu/sim-dataset).

-2. Convert the labels of Cityscapes datasets and labels of Sim10k datasets to coco format using the scripts 'tools/convert_cityscapes_to_caronly_coco.py' and 'tools/convert_sim10k_to_coco.py'.
+2. Convert the labels of Cityscapes datasets and Sim10k datasets to coco format using the scripts 'tools/convert_cityscapes_to_caronly_coco.py' and 'tools/convert_sim10k_to_coco.py'.

 3. Convert ImageNet-pretrained VGG16 Caffe model to Detectron format with 'tools/pickle_caffe_blobs.py' or use my converted VGG16 model in [here](https://drive.google.com/file/d/1nlo6TJt0AwlPIkG8e3aXjdVNdmaLOytg/view?usp=sharing)